Travel Ideas

 Photo author - markypet

-One of the most popular soft drinks is Breizh Cola, an analog of Coca-Cola and Pepsi-Cola.
-Beer lovers should try the products of Coreff de Morlaix and Lancelot breweries, in particular Telenn Du buckwheat beer.
-Local cider is also good, with Cornouaille being the most delicious.
+One of the most popular non-alcoholic drinks is Breizh Cola, a local alternative to Coca-Cola and Pepsi-Cola.
+Beer lovers should try the brews from Coreff de Morlaix and Lancelot breweries, especially the buckwheat beer Telenn Du.
+The local cider is also very good, with Cornouaille considered the tastiest.

 Хочешь путешествовать чаще?